Jesus-Mendoza-Garmendia/Ironman_Triathlon_Analysis/README.md

 ## Striving for the Podium: Scenario Simulation and Optimization
-To explore paths to success, I developed a simulator for segment times based on sequences of performance metrics.
-By combining simulated results with forecasted data for the top 3 athletes in my division, I identified optimal scenarios for achieving 1st, 2nd, or 3rd place.
-A custom function pinpointed the closest faster times needed to meet each target, offering actionable performance goals for training.
+In this section, I explored how to achieve a podium finish (1st, 2nd, or 3rd place) in my division by simulating realistic performance scenarios.
+To do this, I analyzed the segment times (swim, bike, run, and transitions) of the top 3 athletes in my division and created a range of simulated performance metrics.
+These simulations helped identify the optimal paces and speeds required to surpass these athletes.
+By comparing the predicted top 3 times against these simulated results, I pinpointed actionable performance goals to aim for in training.
+This process required creating custom functions to handle the complex calculations and merging forecasted data with simulated results to provide a clear path for optimization.
+Below, I break down the steps of the code to help understand its purpose and functionality.
+### Code Walkthrough
+#### 1. Preparing Data for Simulation
+The first step is to convert key columns in the forecasted table into seconds.
+This ensures accurate calculations of total times, which is essential for meaningful comparisons.
 ```R
 sorted_div_placements <- pred_top23_m1824 |>
   mutate(